Battle of Prachuap Khiri Khan: Casualties

 The Thais suffered 42 killed and 27 wounded, including airmen, police, and civilians.
 Wing Commander Prawat's pregnant wife was among the dead, killed by a stray bullet.

 Japanese sources stated that the Japanese suffered 115 dead.
 However, Thai estimates of Japanese losses were put at 217 killed and more than 300 wounded.
 (The Japanese had cremated their dead and prevented the Thais from counting them.)

 Memorials

+The official emblem of Wing 53, Royal Thai Air Force, published in the Royal Thai Government Gazette in 1990 (currently not in use due to changing the unit name to "Wing 5"), displayed a monument to fallen Thai soldiers of the 5th Air Squadron in the battle of Prachuap Khiri Khan.